Host-IO

 Rather than adding extra hardware pins and wires (given the pin-limited SoC pad counts and bonding) these are implemented as Virtual Channels sharing the same underlying I/O hardware.

-For the second generation, nanosoc-2024, this is implemented as an "EXTIO8x4" implementation: supporting 4 x 8-bit virtual channels using a 7-pin/wire interface:
+For the second generation, nanosoc-2025, this is implemented as a "HOSTIO4" implementation: supporting 4 x 8-bit virtual channels using a 4-bit data bidirectional communication data channel bundled in a 7-pin/wire interface:

 • 2 transfer request signals from SoC to Host: XREQ1, XREQ2